qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/pre-workshop.md

 * A few e-mail reminders with checklists of prerequisites
     * CryoCloud setup is critical!
 * Set up the workshop Zoom meeting's settings
     * Disable chat?
-Or just say "We're not using it"?
+Or say "We're not using it"?
 May want to leave it open just-in-case.
     * Password
 * Invite people to `#qgreenland` channel in CryoCloud Slack